-- Improved walking and cycling facilities and associated highway improvements along the A414; - London Colney internal improvements and links with St Albans; - St Albans City centre active travel improvements; - Junction alterations and new crossings to facilitate active travel; - Improved links between St Albans and Hatfield; - Improvements to Chiswell Green corridor; - Hatfield Road Corridor and London Road Corridor improvements; - Improved Wheathampstead Harpenden and Welwyn Garden City links; - A5183 cycle route; and - Improvements to walking/cycling links to St Albans stations.
+- Improved walking and cycling facilities and associated highway improvements along the A414, including a potential new sustainable travel bridge that would enhance active travel connections; - London Colney internal improvements and links with St Albans; - St Albans City centre active travel improvements; - Junction alterations and new crossings to facilitate active travel; - Improved links between St Albans and Hatfield; - Improvements to Chiswell Green corridor; - Hatfield Road Corridor and London Road Corridor improvements; - Improved Wheathampstead Harpenden and Welwyn Garden City links; - A5183 cycle route; and - Improvements to walking/cycling links to St Albans stations125.

-Additionally, interventions for improving strategic walking and cycling connections to other Hertfordshire towns have been identified in the South West Hertfordshire GTP, including an off-road route along the A4147, new and improved off-road facilities along the A1081, a series of junction improvements to facilitate walking and cycling movements, improving active travel connectivity at Harpenden station, and an off-road route along the A405.
+Additionally, interventions for improving strategic walking and cycling connections to other Hertfordshire towns have been identified in the South West Hertfordshire GTP, including an off-road route along the A4147, new and improved off-road facilities along the A1081, a series of junction improvements to facilitate walking and cycling movements, improving active travel connectivity at Harpenden station, and an off-road route along the A405126.

-The previous SADC IDP (2018) identified potential walking and cycling requirements around the Maylands area.
+The previous SADC IDP (2018) identified potential walking and cycling requirements around the Maylands area 127.
 Improvements include links to areas outside SADC; however, these schemes would aim to improve active travel connectivity between SADC, Hemel Hempstead and the North and East Hemel Hempstead sites.